15. What I’ve Learned About Life in Panama

 18. Pre-inspect the spot you plan on sitting outside VERY closely.

-20. Even if you’re just driving up the road, see #12 and bring enough water, snacks, meds, and toilet paper to get you through a minimum of 6 hours…plus a book and a phone charger.
+20. Even if you're just driving up the road, see #12...and bring enough water, snacks, meds (and toilet paper!) to get you through a minimum of 6 hours.
+A book is nice, too.

-21. Don’t bother trying to joke in Spanish…it usually doesn’t translate.
+21. Don't bother trying to joke if you aren't exceptional at Spanish…it probably won't translate.

-22. When outside of Panama City, plan on greeting everyone you pass by and all who enter the building you’re in.
+22. When outside of Panama City, plan on greeting everyone you encounter.
 (This is one of the most endearing things about Panamá ❤️)

 24. Don't buy a used car sight unseen (unless it's from a meticulous expat).

-25. No matter how cute they look, do NOT pick up the cute toads or caterpillars.
+25. No matter how cute they look, do NOT pick up the toads or caterpillars.

 26. If you still care what people think about you, life will be extra challenging here.